 Neatly arranged, the conditions here remain poorer than other parts of the city.
 However, there is still beauty to be found – I especially loved the architecture and doorways; simple yet beautiful.

-I never once felt uneasy when visiting a hutong although I wouldn’t advise to walk around them late at night.
+I never once felt uneasy when visiting a hutong although I wouldn’t advise walking around them late at night.
 Some of the outer hutong streets, that connect to the main streets in the area, have great street food and cheap beer where you will be welcomed by the locals for a midnight feast, but I would never advise wandering alone deep within the hutong neighbourhood itself.

 It’s important to remember that hutongs are residential areas and I certainly felt that a territorial atmosphere existed there.
 Don’t trespass (many doors are open which lead to courtyards), be discreet and ask permission to take a photo if you have to – don’t treat the locals there as a zoo exhibit.

 In some streets, I was even asked to leave (via a waving hand gesture) which I respected.
 This is a community, a person’s private property and their everyday routine, meaning you have to find a fine line between exploring and being nosy.

 I would put a visit to the hutongs in Beijing at the top of your sightseeing list.
 If only walls could talk, I’m sure these streets could tell a million stories of the old Beijing that is slowly disappearing.
 See it while you can.